Hey Girls and Guys it may be time to install brake pads on your awesome vehicle, your ride. DIY time.

 - Now you can slide out the old brake pad

-- Get those retaining clips out and replace with new ones
+- Get those retaining clips out and replace them with new ones

 - Grab your new brake pads and slid them into place

-- Retract same as position the piston back into correct location
+- Retract the same as positioning the piston back into the correct location

 - Have a look at your brake fluid here, a good chance some has leaked out of the reservoir.